Equal-Entry/equalentryhub/README.md

 # Welcome to Equal Entry Hub - a fork of Mozilla Hubs Cloud seeking to make it more accessible

+This project began in December 2021 as a Equal Entry project collaboration between [Thomas Logan](https://twitter.com/techthomas), [Roland Dubois](https://twitter.com/rdub80), and Owen Wang.
+We focused on creating a working prototype of new accessibility functionality that can live inside of Mozilla Hubs.
+We chose Mozilla Hubs because it is an open source system that allows for open customization and collaboration.
+We have benefitted greatly from from the advice of the Mozilla Hubs tema and appreciate Mozilla's commitment to making a more accessible world.

+This project is now part of the the 3D Content Descriptions group is part of the Accessible Development of XR [adXR Workstream](https://xraccess.org/workstreams/adxr/) at XRAccess and will be used to demonstrate features that enable people who are blind or low-vision to get information about content that is used within spatial worlds.
+Our initial project was begun working with intern Owen Wang from Equal Entry to customize Mozilla Hubs and make it more accessible to people who are blind or low vision.

 ## Supported Commands

-The 3D Content Descriptions group is part of the Accessible Development of XR [adXR Workstream](https://xraccess.org/workstreams/adxr/) at XRAccess and will be used to demonstrate features that enable people who are blind or low-vision to get information about content that is used within spatial worlds.
-Our initial project was begun working with intern Owen Wang from Equal Entry to customize Mozilla Hubs and make it more accessible to people who are blind or low vision.

 ### a11y
 The a11y command can be used to get a list of commands that are supported in the current prototype.